leadweedy/FGA-docs/Running-on-Emulators.md

 On Bluestacks you can use FGA without Root.

+> Blustacks 64-bit instance doesn't work with FGA.
+You'll have to use a 32-bit instance.

 #### Bluestacks on Windows needs extra steps
 Change to Compatibility Graphics Engine: